shakfu/cynn/README.md

 output = net.predict([0.5, 0.3])
 ```

 Note: The context manager protocol ensures clean resource handling, but cynn networks already handle cleanup automatically via `__dealloc__`, so using `with` is optional and primarily for code clarity.
+This may be used for other purposes in the future, such as triggering graph drawing.

 ### XOR Problem